KrishnanDevika/DC-Games-Collections/README.md

 ##### Upcoming and Recent release games
 This tab will display list of all upcoming game releases and recently released games.
 ##### Settings
-Setting have the option to Filter the game search based on countries they have selected.
-Also have Game price currency conversion.
+Setting have the option to Filter the game search based on platforms and genres.
 Other menus include share option so that this app can be recommended to another user.
-Also includes FAQ in the settings.
+Also we have shown hints to the user when they click Fab button in each screen.

 #### Database:
 One table to store all the games in the collections.
 Second table contains stats of each game in the collections.